 This is where the historic Dinner Church thrives.
 This approach to church originated with Jesus himself – who used the dinner table to befriend the stranger and the sinner to talk about the Kingdom of God.
 At the Last Supper he instructed his disciples to take the rescue theme of the Passover meal and re-enact it whenever they gathered.
 In this way Jesus embedded the Gospel into the dinner table sociology.
 What this meant to these first followers, whether the house churches of the Jewish Christians or the Agape’ feasts of the Gentile Christians, was to gather the poor and the strangers to an abundant table, eat a meal together, and talk about Jesus.

 We believe that Jesus’ dinner table theology still works today.
 There is something very powerful that occurs in lonely people when they are invited to a table full of food that Christ paid for.
 Many church leaders are finding that when they start serving a Jesus dinner, the room starts to fill up with more isolated people, strangers, and seculars types than they have seen in decades.
 In so doing, a divine spark starts to occur that can only be explained by Revelation 3:20 (“Listen!
 I am standing at the door, knocking; if you hear my voice and open the door, I will come in to you and eat with you, and you with me.”), which makes it clear that Jesus still likes having dinner with sinners.
 He just needs his followers to set the table.

-Please join us for the first dinner worship on Tuesday, July 24 at the Olive Branch Bakery & Café (215 S. 2nd St.) starting at 6:00 pm to experience the reality of Jesus with the sharing of dinner, bread, wine, music and discussion.
+Please join us every Tuesday at the Olive Branch Bakery & Café (215 S. 2nd St.) starting at 6:00 pm to experience the reality of Jesus with the sharing of dinner, bread, wine, music and discussion.
 There's a place at the table for you.